 Counting Pine Trees

-I don’t normally ride up the abandoned old highway past the Parkway to the top of Horse Ridge, but a few years ago I started to do so, as part of a three-hour loop.
+I don’t normally ride up the abandoned old highway past the Parkway to the top of Horse Ridge, but a few years ago I started to do so as part of a three-hour loop.
 There are some pine trees there also; I just found another one this year in fact.
 It’s very small and I am not sure it will survive.
 It looks like some hungry deer tried to eat it.

-Count the trees between the abandoned highway to the top of Horse Ridge, come into Sunnyside Sports when I am there and tell me how many you found, and I will give you a $10 gift certificate.
+So this is the Don Challenge of the Month: Count the trees between the abandoned highway to the top of Horse Ridge.
+If you come into Sunnyside Sports when I am there and tell me how many you found, I will give you a $10 gift certificate.